1. Where did Todd Vogts grow up?

 8. Does he only write crime/mystery fiction?

 He writes a lot.
 He blogs extensively on this site, where he writes personal and opinion non-fiction.
 He also worked as a journalist before getting his first book published in June 2011.
 He loves the crime/mystery genre, and he also enjoys horror and suspense.
+Science fiction is in his wheelhouse too.

 9. Who are some of Todd’s writing idols?